python-websockets/websockets/docs/howto/patterns.rst

 This example maintains the set of connected clients in memory.
 This works as long as you run a single process.
 It doesn't scale to multiple processes.

+If you just need the set of connected clients, as in this example, use the :attr:`~asyncio.server.Server.connections` property of the server.
+This pattern is needed only when recording additional information about each client.

 Publish–subscribe
 -----------------